 Pet deer kills man and injures wife in rural Australia

-MELBOURNE, Australia (AP) — Police say a man has been killed and his wife critically injured when they were attacked by their pet deer on a rural Australian property.
+MELBOURNE, Australia (AP) — A man was killed and his wife critically injured on Wednesday when they were attacked by their pet deer on a rural Australian property, police said.

-Police Sergeant Paul Pursell says the 46-year-old man entered the stag's enclosure on Wednesday morning at Moyhu in Victoria state.
+The 46-year-old man entered the stag's enclosure in the morning at Moyhu in Victoria state, Police Sergeant Paul Pursell said.

-Pursell says the wife also entered the enclosure after hearing a commotion and was also attacked.
+"His wife and son heard the commotion and went out to see what was going on," Pursell told reporters.
+"His wife entered the enclosure to assist her husband and she was also attacked."

 Police shot the deer before a paramedic treated the couple.